Proud to Trail

 What This Means for Philadelphia and New Jersey

 The impact of the Circuit Trails is already being felt across education and employment hubs, and areas of concentrated poverty, like parts of Philadelphia and Camden, New Jersey.
-The endless new connections created across the 750-mile trail network will result in economic, social, health and environmental benefits for all the communities—rural, suburban and urban—in the project footprint.
+The endless new connections created across the trail network will result in economic, social, health and environmental benefits for all the communities—rural, suburban and urban—in the project footprint.

 Making Communities Healthier